 The data

-In this study, we evaluate our models using the retail dataset made available by the Information Resources, Inc. (IRI) company.
+We evaluate the forecasting performance of the models using the retail dataset made available by the Information Resources, Inc. (IRI) company.
 A description of the dataset can be found in Bronnenberg, Kruger, and Mela (2008).
 The dataset contains weekly data at SKU level with variables including product unit sales, price, features, and displays etc. We conduct our evaluation based on 1831 SKU’s for 28 product categories from 28 stores.
-Table 2 shows the basic statistics for the selected SKU’s for each of the categories.
+Table 1 shows the basic statistics for the selected SKU’s for each of the categories.
 Some categories (e.g., Carbonated Beverages and Hotdog) exhibit much higher promotional intensity compared to others (e.g., Margarine/Butter and Mayonnaise).
-Figure 6 illustrates the data for a typical SKU in the Beer category.
+Figure 1 exhibits the data series for a typical SKU in the Beer category.
 For example, the product has occasional price reductions and feature/display events which are associated with sales spikes.

-Table 2.
+Table 1.
 Statistical description for the product in the categories